MTrop/DoomTools/PHILOSOPHY.md

 what makes an informative, convey-able error!

+### [DECOHack] Why add Thing/Weapon aliases as a feature?
+Isn't #define good enough?

+Very good question!

+Defines are lexer-wide, and are replaced at the token level before DECOHack has a chance to read them.
+Aliases are DECOHack-centric, and are contextual to Thing and Weapon clauses and definitions.
+You are better off using aliases or the pre-packaged defines via the patch type #includes.

 ### [WadScript] Why is there no WADREPLACE() built-in for replacing WAD entries?

 "Replacing" an entry is essentially removing and adding at the same index, but you can